-Over the course of the program, students will be able to attend online lectures given by Divinity School faculty and staff, and participate in workshops of about ten to fifteen students.
-The goal is to engage some brief biblical and theological texts (which we shall ask you to read prior to the workshops) in order to develop effective ways to read, analyze, and write using biblical, historical, and theological lenses.
+Over the course of the program, students will be able to attend online lectures and webinars by Divinity School faculty and staff, and participate in workshops of about ten to fifteen students.
+The goal is to engage some brief biblical and theological texts (which we will ask you to read prior to the workshops) in order to develop effective ways to read, analyze, and write using biblical, historical, and theological lenses.
 While learning how to engage these texts is ultimately an extended process—and one that is essential for your education at the Divinity School—RISE will serve as an introduction to the type of challenging (and rewarding) work you will be asked to do in your courses.

 If you have been out of school for some time, lack a background in humanities and/or religious studies, or simply believe you would benefit from some initial preparation for the courses you will be taking in your first year, we encourage you to participate.